pascomnet/documentation/site/content/client-desktop-userguide/headset-audio-settings/_index.en.md

 ### Configure Microphone

-1. Click on **"Microphone"** and select your desired microphone from the drop-down field
+1. Click on {{< ui-button "microphone">}} and select your desired microphone from the drop-down field

 ### Configure Speaker

-1. Click on **"Speaker"** and select your desired speaker for the conversation audio from the drop-down box.
+1. Click on {{< ui-button "speaker">}} and select your desired speaker for the conversation audio from the drop-down box.

 ### Configure Speaker for Ringtone

-1. Click on **"Speaker for Ringtone"** and select your desired speaker for the ringtone from the drop-down box.
+1. Click on {{< ui-button "speaker for ringtone">}} and select your desired speaker for the ringtone from the drop-down box.

 ### Configure Ringtones

 The pascom client comes with several standard integrated ringtones from which you can choose.
-However, you can also set your own ringtones by pressing the **"Choose"** button and uploading a music track from your computer.
+However, you can also set your own ringtones by pressing the {{< ui-button "choose">}} button and uploading a music track from your computer.

 <br />